top of page

 The severity of the affair and effects depends on many factors: who the person is (someone known or a random person), duration of the affair (long term or one time), place of the affair (home or elsewhere), lies told to hide the affair, what was going on in the relationship at that time (pregnancy, death of a loved one, illness), and how the partner found out (witness, heard from someone else, disclosed by their partner).

 Many times, couple share their experience with others to seek support or others find out.
 When children or extended family members learn about the affair, it usually exacerbates the turmoil.
 Resentment may develop, making it challenging to mend relationships.
+When other family members or children become aware of the affair, their reactions and involvement can add emotional pressure and influence the couple’s decisions—often making an already difficult situation even more complex.

-How to repair a relationship after infidelity
+Affair recovery: How to repair a relationship after infidelity

 It is difficult to recover after an affair, and most couples who deal with infidelity can struggle.
 Most couple might not believe their relationship will work, they can be concerned about the future, or they might be suspicious of each other and become worried that the affair will repeat.
-However, relationship therapy can help.
+However, online couples therapy can help.

 Rebuilding trust is a crucial step in affair recovery and it takes a long time.
 Coping strategies—such as checking each other’s phones, following locations, and calling on FaceTime to maintain trust—might help at the beginning, but in a short time this causes tension, and the couple can find themselves overwhelmed.
 At times, individuals might keep some of the information hidden; in time, the injured partner might discover new information about the affair that causes more issues.
 When the injured partner suffers from feeling insecure in the relationship, the partner who had the affair may struggle with the loss of credibility, leading to impatience during the healing process.
-The unfaithful partner often asks for forgiveness and urges their partner to "move on" and trust them again, but couples typically find it difficult to rebuild trust.
-It is not solely the injured partner’s responsibility to trust; it is equally the responsibility of the unfaithful partner to earn that trust.
-However, most of the time couples may not know how to go about this process.
+The unfaithful partner often asks for forgiveness and urges their partner to "move on", "forgive", and trust them again, but if the injured partner is struggling with trauma, especially find it difficult to heal and rebuild trust.

-Throughout affair recovery, the injured partner may find themselves overwhelmed by emotions, leading to a constant blame.
+Forgiving someone who has caused deep pain is a complex emotional process, and couples often find themselves overwhelmed by intense feelings.
+The injured partner may find themselves overwhelmed by emotions, leading to a constant blame.
 Often, the partner who had an affair may struggle with feelings of shame.
 When they find it difficult to tolerate their shame, they may unintentionally hinder their partner's healing process, urging them to move on too quickly.
 When injured partner is not ready to move on it often results in constant arguments.
 Indeed, this negative interaction cycle has the potential to trap the couple, leading them to perceive the relationship in a more negative light.
-It is important to learn emotion regulation, process difficult emotions, and develop effective conflict management skills.
-An affair can weaken the couple's bond, and it can be destructive to both emotional and sexual intimacy.
-After establishing a foundation of trust and safety, rebuilding emotional and sexual intimacy is an essential step in the healing process.
+Without support, it’s easy to become stuck in destructive communication patterns, further deepening the disconnect and mistrust.
+It is not solely the injured partner’s responsibility to trust; it is equally the responsibility of the unfaithful partner to earn that trust.
+However, most of the time couples may not know how to go about this process and they might feel helpless.

 Reach out today!